|Model||Capacity||Weight||Motor power||Heating power||Process bowl width||Size LxW|

 That is, the force throws the workpiece around, particulate the moist outward to the inside of the processing chamber.

-The moist then accumulates at the bottom of the bowl to be drained away.
+The moisture then accumulates at the bottom of the bowl to be drained away.

 12. How can the long-lasting usage of a vibratory dryer be guaranteed?